Chart Color Schemes

 Belconnen's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows significant results across Belconnen, with younger cohorts particularly having a very low prevalence of common health conditions.
-Approximately 53% of Belconnen's total population (~5,028 people) has private health cover, compared to 57.1% across Australian Capital Territory.
+Belconnen's health outcomes show notable results, with younger cohorts having a low prevalence of common health conditions.
+Approximately 53% (~5,028 people) have private health cover, compared to the Australian Capital Territory's 57.1%.

-The most prevalent medical conditions in the area are mental health issues and asthma, affecting 10.1 and 6.9% of residents respectively.
-75.2% of Belconnen residents declare themselves completely clear of medical ailments, compared to 68.1% across Australian Capital Territory.
-As of 2021, the area has 9.5% of residents aged 65 and over (894 people), which is lower than the 15.3% in Australian Capital Territory.
-Health outcomes among seniors require more attention than the broader population.
+Mental health issues and asthma are the most prevalent medical conditions in Belconnen, affecting 10.1 and 6.9% of residents respectively.
+Around 75.2% of residents report being free from medical ailments, compared to 68.1% across the Australian Capital Territory.
+Belconnen has 9.5% (894 people) of its population aged 65 and over, lower than the Australian Capital Territory's 15.3%.
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health